platformio/platformio-docs/integration/ide/emacs.rst

 1. Open system Terminal and install :ref:`piocore`
 2. Create new folder for your project and change directory (``cd``) to it
 3. Generate a project using PlatformIO Core Project Generator (:option:`platformio project init --ide`)
-4. Import project in IDE.
+4. Open project in Emacs.

 ------------